hashmapinc/cloudy_warehouses/README.md

                        schema: str,
                        new_table: str,
                        source_table: str,
+                       source_schema: str = None,
+                       source_database: str = None,
                        sf_username: str = None,
                        sf_password: str = None,
                        sf_account: str = None
                        )
 ```
 This method creates a clone of an existing Snowflake table.
 The `new_table` variable is the new table that will
 be created after the method is called.
 The `source_table` variable is the existing Snowflake table that is being cloned.
+The optional `source_database` and `source_schema` variables are the database and schema in which the `source_table` resides.
+If you plan to clone an existing table from the schema and database that the `new_table` will reside in, you do not need to
+include `source_database` and `source_schema` variables.
 You can use the configuration file or pass optional arguments (sf_username, sf_password, sf_account) to connect to Snowflake.

 ### Creating an empty clone of an existing Snowflake table